amoldighe/amoldighe.github.io/_posts/2026-05-15-macbook-setup.md

 ### Install carapace

-Carapace is a shell completion generator for commands.
+[Carapace](https://carapace.sh/) is a shell completion generator for commands.
 It allows you to generate completion scripts for your shell.
-You can find details of carapace here: https://carapace.sh/

 ```
 brew install carapace
 ```

-Setup carapace to work with zsh - https://carapace-sh.github.io/carapace-bin/setup.html#zsh
+Setup carapace to work with zsh - [https://carapace-sh.github.io/carapace-bin/setup.html#zsh](https://carapace-sh.github.io/carapace-bin/setup.html#zsh)

 Edit `.zshrc` file and add the following lines: